zaphosting/docs/docs/vserver-linux-firewall.md

 ### List and remove Port Forwardings

-You can display all rules using this command: `sudo iptables -L --line-numbers`
+You can display all rules using this command: `sudo iptables -L --line-numbers`.
 If you want to remove a rule, you use `sudo iptables -D INPUT NUMBER` replacing `NUMBER` with the one from the list you want to remove.

 ## Conclusion